nfasano/nfasano/README.md

 ### More about me (Fun/Miscellaneous):
 - I am a home cook who loves experimenting with new recipes and flavors from all cuisines
-- I am passionate about the art of photography, both for the journey of capturing the photo and for the story that the photo tells
+- I enjoy the art of photography, both for the journey of capturing the photo and for understanding the story that the photo tells

 <!-- - ⚡ Fun fact about me: I made a grand entrance into the world by being born "en caul", a condition where a baby is delivered inside a fully intact amniotic sac.
 According to some cultures, this is considered a sign of good luck and it's also believed that babies born en caul are incapable of drowning.
 So, let's just say I'm a lucky and unsinkable little bundle of joy!"
 -->